mantidproject/mantid/docs/source/algorithms/DiscusMultipleScatteringCorrection-v1.rst

 :math:`J_{1}^{*}` corrects for attenuation due to absorption before and after the simulated scattering event (which is the same as MonteCarloAbsorption) but it only corrects for attenuation due to scattering after the simulated scattering event.
 For this reason it's not clear this feature from Discus is useful but it has been left in for historical reasons.

-The sample shape can be specified by running the algorithms :ref:`SetSample <algm-SetSample>` or :ref:`LoadSampleShape <algm-LoadSampleShape>` on the input workspace prior to running this algorithm.
+The sample shape (and optionally the sample environment shape) can be specified by running the algorithms :ref:`SetSample <algm-SetSample>` or :ref:`LoadSampleShape <algm-LoadSampleShape>` on the input workspace prior to running this algorithm.

 The algorithm can take a long time to run on instruments with a lot of spectra and\or a lot of bins in each spectrum.
 The run time can be reduced by enabling the following interpolation features: